vishals79/hubot-todo/README.md

         - Reject task to send it back to the assignor and delete the notification.
       - clear
         - Clear all notifications.
+      - search
+        - Search for tasks based on keywords.
     - To be aded
   - Examples